 And if not, those who feel for the fishes, other imperiled fauna, and mankind must find ways to cope with that reality...yet persist and persevere with efforts on behalf of those with no voice!

-Not to sound overly eccentric, but I think about fishes and the environment as much as Bobby Knight thinks about basketball, Brett Favre thinks about football, Donald Trump thinks about money (and making America great again)…or Billy Graham thinks about God.
+Here's an excerpt from a draft of that book that, unfortunateLy, went nowhere: Not to sound overly eccentric, but I think about fishes and the environment as much as Bobby Knight thinks about basketball, Tom Brady thinks about football, Donald Trump thinks about money (and making America great again)…or Billy Graham thought about God.
 I even think about fishes more than the average American thinks about American Idol, Dancing With The Stars and the Kardashian family, or similar esteemed purveyors of fine entertainment like Miley Cyrus.
 Unfortunately I’ve not been near as successful as a biologist as those individuals…especially Mr. Graham.
 I not only pale in comparison to that iconoclast in converting people to his cause, I’ve had a paucity of success in converting anyone to mine…and that sometimes includes some of my fellow biologists.
 Subsequently, I’ve experienced feelings of inadequacy over my many failed attempts to “save the fishes”.

 For some innate reason, I’m driven to increase people’s awareness of how interconnected our planet’s varied ecosystems are.
 For many decades, earth has been experiencing a vast number of ecological stressors brought on by human activities, which are synergizing into a potentially catastrophic positive feedback loop (but in this case, positive is not a good thing!).
 Some day, sooner than many speculate, they could coalesce into a disastrous perfect storm.
 When this happens, mankind will be catapulted into “uncharted territory” - a place that none of us – not even the most heinous politician or anti-environmentalist - wants to be.